100 Notable alumni of

 -

-Dame Barbara Janet Woodward DCMG OBE is a British diplomat and China expert.
-She is the current Permanent Representative of the United Kingdom to the United Nations, having previously served as British Ambassador to China from 2015 to 2020, the first woman to hold that position.
+Dame Barbara Janet Woodward GCMG OBE is a British diplomat and China expert.
+She served as Permanent Representative of the United Kingdom to the United Nations from 2020 to 2025, having previously been the British Ambassador to China from 2015 to 2020, the first woman to hold that position.
+Woodward currently serves as a Deputy National Security Adviser to the United Kingdom, responsible for international affairs.
+She is a candidate in the 2026 University of St Andrews Chancellor election.

 -